Oink70/Bootstrap/README.md

 # Bootstrap
-Script to automate the bootstrap creation for Verus, Verus Testnet and (future) PBaaS chains
+Script to automate the bootstrap creation for Verus, Verus Testnet and (near future) PBaaS chains.
+Likely usable for most BTC or Zcash descendant chains.

 ## Description:
 This script creates bootstrap archives from the locally running chain in tar.gz and zip format.